nogibjj/AirSense_FinalProjDE/README.md

 ### Docker

-- Attn: `If develope under docker, you dont have to use any python virtual environment mentioned below, as each image has its own environment in docker engine, which is highly recommened.`
+**Attn: If develope under docker, you dont have to use any python virtual environment mentioned below, as each image has its own environment in docker engine, which is highly recommened.**

+- Instructions for set up [Docker Engine](https://docs.docker.com/engine/install/) and [Desktop](https://docs.docker.com/desktop/).

 ```bash
 docker compose build
 docker compose up
 ```

 ### Python

+**Attn: If you would like to test functions locally, please follow instructions below.**

-For developers: please use Python3 version `3.12.8` and usage of `pyenv` and virtual environment is highly recommended.
+- *please use Python3 version `3.12.8` and usage of `pyenv` and virtual environment is highly recommended.*

 #### Install Python using Pyenv [https://github.com/pyenv/pyenv](https://github.com/pyenv/pyenv)